practicalli/spacemacs/clojure-repl/index.md

 Once the REPL starts, [evaluate expressions using the source code buffer](/evaluating-clojure/).

-## REPL cheatsheet
+> #### Hint::Eval namespace or buffer to load Clojure into CIDER
+> `, e b` to evaluate the current buffer also loads Clojure core into CIDER, making the documentation and other Cider tools fully operational.
+Or evaluate any valid `ns` form in the project.

+## CIDER workflow overview

 `SPC p f` open a file from the current project (`SPC f f` if not in a project)

-`, '` to start a Clojure REPL using [Clojure CLI](http://practical.li/clojure/clojure-cli/install/install-clojure.html), Leiningen or Boot.
+`, '` or `, m s` and start a Clojure REPL using `cider-jack-in-clj` (may take a few seconds if there are dependencies to download)

 `, e b` evaluate the current buffer (also loads Clojure core into CIDER)

-`, e f` evaluate the current Clojure expression and show the results inline
+`, e f` evaluate the current top-level expression and show the result inline

-`, e e` evaluate the previous Clojure expression and show the results inline (useful for nested expressions)
+`, e e` evaluate the previous expression and show the result inline (useful for nested expressions)

-`, e ;` evaluate the current Clojure expression and show the results as a comment
+`, e ;` evaluate the current Clojure expression and print the result as a comment

+`, e p f` evaluate the current top-level expression and pretty-print the result in a separate buffer

 `SPC p a` toggle between matching source code and unit test buffers

-`, t a` run all test functions in the REPL using the cider test runner (evaluate changed code first)
+`, t a` run all test functions in the REPL using the cider test runner (evaluate changed test & source code first)

 `, m q r` to restart the REPL (i.e. after adding a library as a dependency to the project)